Davis’ ‘dream’ hire of Gruden turns into Raiders nightmare

 There were a few signs of progress in the first season in Las Vegas as quarterback Derek Carr took a big step in his third year with Gruden and the offense was one of the better ones in the league.
 But Gruden’s decision to hire Paul Guenther as defensive coordinator and the poor moves in free agency and the draft left the Raiders with one of the worst defenses in the NFL — and three games out of a playoff berth at 8-8.

-Gruden played whack-a-mole this offseason, trading away three veteran offensive linemen to create sto help build up the defense under new coordinator Gus Bradley.
+Gruden played whack-a-mole this offseason, trading away three veteran offensive linemen to create salary cap room to help build up the defense under new coordinator Gus Bradley.

 Those decisions looked promising during a 3-0 start, but the poor offensive line play led to back-to-back double-digit losses in Gruden’s final two games.
 Now come questions whether interim coach Rich Bisaccia can get the team back on track.